mdibella-dev/cm-faq/README.md

 ### Latest changes to the main branch

+* New: Backport code, styles and scripts from CM theme
 * New: Add package.json with development scripts
-* New: Backport code, styles and scripts from CM theme
+* New: Add DE translation.

 ### Previous changes